ImranVirani/OntarioCOVIDTracker/README.md

 Sends an email and desktop notification(Currently Mac OS only) when the Ontario, Canada Covid-19 Numbers are updated.

 # Setup
-To run this application make sure to have the Chromium Web Driver installed in the default location, and install the dependencies of the project using the requirements.txt:
+To run this application make sure to have Google Chrome and the Chromium Web Driver installed in the default location, and install the dependencies of the project using the requirements.txt:

 ```
 pip3 install -r requirements.txt